Passwords: Your Electronic Signature

 Data breaches have revealed personal information but also common passwords which are added to hacker dictionaries.

-Would you feel safe if every apartment in your building used the same key?
+Would you feel safe if every apartment in your building used the same key to lock their suite's front door?

 Users tend to use a single password at many different web sites.By now there are several reported cases where attackers breaks into a low security site to retrieve thousands of user name/password pairs and directly try them one by one at a high security e-commerce site such as eBay.